How to Get Bonded for a Cleaning Business?

 [Your business needs and deserves to be well protected.
 Call NFP Surety for top solutions to your cleaning business insurance and bonding needs.
-Apply in minutes, and get bonding insurance for cleaning company as soon as today!]
+Apply in minutes, and get bonding insurance for a cleaning company as soon as today!]

 What Does a House Cleaning Surety Bond Exclude?

 It’s important to note that a house cleaning surety bond does not cover any damage to the home you are cleaning.
 Although a surety bond does give a business more credibility, it does not protect the business owner from having to cover their own damages should an accident occur while a cleaning service is performed.
 The fundamental benefit of having a cleaning bond is to ensure your customers that they will be protected from theft while your company is cleaning their property.
-If you business is more commercial janitorial, and requires a janitorial bond, we can help as well.
+If your business is more commercial janitorial and requires a janitorial bond, we can help as well.
 No matter how big or small your operation is.

 How to become Bonded for a Cleaning Business?